 Dan Fister

-Dr. Fister moved to the Bay Area in 2022 where he teaches courses at local colleges including Santa Clara University and University of California-Santa Cruz.
-Besides teaching, he is the Associate Director of the Silicon Valley Gay Men’s Chorus, for whom he directs the small ensemble Desperate Measures.
+Dr. Fister teaches at Santa Clara University and at the University of California-Santa Cruz.
+In addition to teaching, he is the Co-Artistic Director of the Silicon Valley Gay Men’s Chorus, for which he directs the small ensemble Desperate Measures.
 He is also a sought-after adjudicator for a cappella competitions.